Where You Are Home

 • Landscaping:

-• Clubhouse – Lawn Care (Zone A) – Green Edge – Monday
+• Clubhouse – mowing (Zone A) – Maple Leaf – Monday

-• North Townhomes – Lawn Care (Zone B) – Maple Leaf – Friday
+• North Townhomes – mowing (Zone B) – Handy Solutions – Friday

-• South Townhomes – Lawn Care (Zone C) – Maple Leaf – Friday
+• South Townhomes – mowing (Zone C) – Handy Solutions – Friday

 • Fertilization – Liqui Green Turf & Tree Care

-• Tree Care – Liqui Green Turf & Tree Care (beetle injections), Uprooted (trimming)
+• Tree Care – Liqui Green Turf & Tree Care (beetle injections)

 • Trash Removal: Waste Management – Thursdays (7 AM)